 How We're Preparing for COVID-19

-While COVID-19 is new, preparing for responses to disasters is not new to hospitals.
+Preparing for responses to disasters is not new to hospitals.
 Emergency preparedness training is a year-round activity that is done within Pullman Regional Hospital and throughout the state’s facilities, system and our region.

 When there is a threat of a disease that could cause a surge of patients, each individual hospital steps up its preparedness and coordination activities.
 Hospitals share information and best practices but also deploy the specific strategies that will work best in their own facilities.